Lancashire: Human geography

 The north of the ceremonial county is less densely populated than the south, especially inland.
 The Fylde coast is continuously built-up from Lytham St Annes to Fleetwood, including Blackpool, and further north Lancaster, Morecambe, and Heysham form a conurbation.
 The rest of the region is characterised by small towns and villages in the flat farmland surrounding the lower reaches of the Ribble, Wyre, and Lune and the sparsely populated uplands of the Forest of Bowland.

 The centre and south-east of Lancashire are relatively urbanised, especially around the major settlements of Preston, Blackburn, and Burnley and near the border with Greater Manchester.
 The Central Lancashire urban area includes the city of Preston and the towns of Penwortham, Leyland and Chorley.
-A short distance east, Blackburn and Darwen are the first of several adjacent areas urban areas which continue east toward West Yorkshire and south into the valleys leading to Greater Manchester, the others being Accrington and Rossendale and Burnley.
+A short distance east, Blackburn and Darwen are the first of several adjacent urban areas which continue east toward West Yorkshire and south into the valleys leading to Greater Manchester, the others being Accrington and Rossendale and Burnley.
 West Lancashire in the south-west is rural with the exception of Skelmersdale, which forms part of Wigan urban area.

-The North West Green Belt covers a large part of the south and centre of the county to prevents the settlements there from converging both with each other and with the nearby Merseyside and Greater Manchester conurbations.
+The North West Green Belt covers a large part of the south and centre of the county to prevent the settlements there from converging both with each other and with the nearby Merseyside and Greater Manchester conurbations.
 It includes all of the non-urban areas in the boroughs of West Lancashire and South Ribble and the majority of Chorley; elsewhere it is less extensive, but covers the areas between the major settlements.
 There is a further area of green belt in the north of the county between Lancaster, Morecambe, and Carnforth.

 The cities of Manchester, Salford, Liverpool and the following settlements within the historic county boundaries are currently in the ceremonial counties of West Yorkshire, Cheshire, Merseyside, Greater Manchester and Cumbria: